THE NBN (Australia's National Broadband Network)

 And the worst part getting connected (for people with the old Phone lines)...

-If you have 2 or more numbers on the same line (Eg duet and other types) then every time your ISP puts in a application for NBN and to port you number it will come back as rejected due to complex services.
+If you have 2 or more numbers on the same line (Eg duet and other types) then every time your ISP puts in a application for NBN and to port your number it will come back as rejected due to complex services.

 Some ISP clams first up you can port all the numbers across as they have been told too, But they are wrong, only the main number to a fixed line or a CDNO (Call Divert Number Only) can be done, and CDNO Cost to create &/or port across.

-If people want to keep all the other numbers then the customer must first more these numbers across to a fixed service or VOIP
+If people want to keep all the other numbers then the customer must first more these numbers across to a fixed service or VOIP before they get NBN.

 Personal Business Problems with NBN

-There has been many, the worst is when they fix a problem but only do a 1/2 ass job and are required to come back, it has taken the TIO to get force the provider to make NBN come back to find the problem, All problems they have found are the same each time, they fail to fix it in the first place, (Will state more later)
+There has been many, the worst is when they fix a problem but only do a 1/2 ass job and are required to come back, it has taken the TIO to force the provider to make NBN come back to find the problem, All problems they have found are the same each time, they fail to fix it in the first place, (Will state more later)